-Somalia is one of the first countries in the Horn of Africa to gain independence, in 1960.
-It became Somalia Republic after merging with Somaliland with Aden Abdullah Osman Daar as its first president.
-Somalia enjoyed autonomy, and prospered throughout 1960s.
+Somalia was one of the first countries in the Horn of Africa to gain independence, in 1960.
+It became Somalia Republic after merging with Somaliland, with Aden Abdullah Osman Daar as its first president.
+Somalia enjoyed autonomy and prospered throughout the 1960s.
 However, Somalia did not take full advantage of its fairly homogenous population.
-Neither did the country fully exploit the strategic location, near the Red Sea , overlooking the Bab al-Mandab Straits, to sustain its economic and political development.
+Neither did the country fully exploit the strategic location, near the Red Sea, overlooking the Bab al-Mandab Straits, to sustain its economic and political development.
 By the time President Mohamed Abdullahi Mohamed (Farmajo) was elected in 2017, Somalia was boasting some of the worst human development indicators in the world.
 It is one of the world’s poorest countries, according to the 2017 Global Multi-dimensional Poverty Index.
 It is also one of the world’s most insecure countries.
-The Institute for Economics and Peace recently ranked it within the top 10 countries most impacted by terrorism activity.
+The Institute for Economics and Peace recently ranked it within the top 10 countries most impacted by terrorist activity.
 Farmajo now has the unenviable task of stabilizing Somalia, and putting the country on the path of development.
 This path is fraught with a myriad of challenges.

 The first challenge to Somalia is its resource-based economic institutions.
 It is important to note that Somalia’s part modern, and part traditional economy also undermines efforts to develop its “extractive economic institutions.”
 Modern, urban life, complete with technological aids such as Internet, clash strikingly with pastoralism.
-Some of Somalia’s economic institutions were introduced by president Siad Barre who strongly advocated for scientific socialism (a form of a Marxist system that was centered on self-reliance).
-He argued that was the best political principle to manage government, and production.
-Barre’s government therefore nationalized banks, insurance companies, the distribution of petroleum firms, and sugar refiners.
-It also created organizations for construction materials, and foodstuff.
-The problem with nationalizing institutions is that the people lose the appetite to save, invest, and develop new ideas.
+Some of Somalia’s economic institutions were introduced by President Siad Barre who strongly advocated for scientific socialism (a form of a Marxist system that was centered on self-reliance).
+He argued that was the best political principle to manage government and production.
+Barre’s government, therefore, nationalized banks, insurance companies, the distribution of petroleum firms, and sugar refiners.
+It also created organizations for construction materials and foodstuff.
+The problem with nationalizing institutions is that the people lose their appetite to save, invest, and develop new ideas.
 Critics of nationalization also argue that this process stagnates the economy, and makes people who depend on it (the economy) poor.

 Dependence in foreign aid, humanitarian, or of another kind, allows foreign powers to control the aid-receiving country.
 After providing humanitarian aid to Somalia in 2011, Turkey’s President, Recep Erdogan, expected that Turkey would be involved in developing Somalia’s infrastructure.
 Some Persian Gulf countries such as Turkey, Qatar, United Arab Emirates (UAE), and Saudi Arabia, also started to engage with Somalia more after 2012, on matters such as trade and security.
 Qatar has supported the presidential bids of both President Farmajo, and Somalia’s former president, Hassan Sheikh Mohamud.